-You can draft your standard to include use of patented material if technical reasons justify this and if a letter of assurance covering this material has been submitted and accepted prior to the approval of the standard.
+You can draft your standard to include use of patented material if technical reasons justify this and if a letter of assuranceLetter of AssuranceLetter of Assurance covering this material has been submitted and accepted prior to the approval of the standard.
 It's beneficial to your working group and to the IEEE to obtain letters of assurance as early in your development process as possible.

-Within the working group, you are required to announce the IEEE Standards patent policy, as outlined in the IEEE-SA Standards Board Bylaws and Operations Manual, at every standards-developing meeting.
-The best way to do this is to use the slide set provided by the Patent Committee (PatCom).
-Other approaches may be acceptable but the same content has to be covered.
-Individual participantss are required to identify (or cause the IEEE to be informed of the identity of) any holders of potential essential patent claims of which they are aware that are owned or controlled by the participant, the entity the participant is from, employed, by or otherwise represents when called for at the meeting or at any other time they become aware.
-In contrast, individual participants should identify (or cause the IEEE to be informed of the identity of) any other holders of potential essential patent claims that are not already the subject of an existing letter of assurance.
+Within the working group, you are required to announce the IEEE Standards Association Patent Policy, as outlined in the IEEE-SA Standards Board Bylaws and Operations Manual, at every standards-developing meeting.
+The best way to do this is to use the slide set provided by the IEEE-SA Standards Board Patent Committee (PatCom).
+Other approaches may be acceptable, but the same content has to be covered.
+Individual participants are required to identify (or cause make sure that the IEEE-SA working group chair to be informedknows of the identity of) any holders of potential essential patent claims Essential Patent Claims of which they are aware -that are owned or controlled either by the participant, or by the entity the participant is from, employed, by, or otherwise represents.
+Participants are expected to do this either as a result of the call for patents (e.g., by making the identification at or shortly after the meeting) when called for at the meeting or at any other time that they become aware of a potential Essential Patent Claim.
+In contrastaddition, individual participants should identify (or make sure that the IEEE-SA working group chair knows the identity of) or cause the IEEE to be informed of the identity of) any other holders of potential essential patent claims Essential Patent Claims that are not already the subject of an existing letter of assurance Letter of AssuranceLetter of Assurance.

-If the working group learns about potentially essential patent claims or patent application claims(s) relevant to their standards project, the chair should contact an appropriate authority for the patent holder to request that the patent holder submit a letter of assurance to the PatCom Administrator as required by the IEEE Standards patent policy.
-The PatCom Administrator will inform you when a letter of assurance is received related to your working group and will post it to the IEEE-SA website.
-If you receive a copy of the letter of assurance, you should supply a copy of the letter of assurance to the PatCom Administrator if it appears that a copy has not already been sent to the PatCom Administrator.
-The letter of assurance should include patent numbers and claim numbers, if and when possible.
-For patent applications, appropriate identifying information should be provided as indicated on the letter of assurance form.
+34 If the working group learns about potentially essential patent claims Essential Patent 35 Claims or patent application claims(s) relevant to their standards project, the chair should contact an appropriate authority for the patent holder to request that the patent holder 36 37 submit a letter of assuranceLetter of Assurance to the PatCom 38 Administrator as required by the IEEE Standards patent policy.
+The PatCom 39 Administrator will inform you when a letter of assurance Letter of Assurance Letter of Assurance is received related to your working group and will post it Accepted LOAs to 40 41 the IEEE-SA website.
+If you receive a copy of the letter of assurance Letter of 42 AssuranceLetter of Assurance, you should instruct the submitter to sendshould supply a 43 copy of thate letter of assuranceLetter of AssuranceLetter of Assurance directly to the PatCom Administrator. if it appears that a copy has not already been sent to the PatCom 44 45 Administrator.
+The letter of assuranceLetter of AssuranceLetter of Assurance should 46 include patent numbers and claim numbers, if and when possible.
+For patent applications, the Letter of Assurance form includes a place for providing appropriate identifying information. should be provided as indicated on the letter of assuranceLetter of AssuranceLetter of Assurance-form.

-A letter of assurance may contain information about specific rates, terms and conditions that a patent holder would offer to a potential licensee.
-If provided, these rates, terms conditions are binding.
+A letter of assuranceLetter of Assurance may contain information about specific rates, terms, and conditions that a patent holder would offer to a potential licensee.
+If provided, these rates, terms, and conditions are binding.
 You should forward any letters of assurance you receive to the IEEE Standards Department as soon as possible to avoid complications with your standard.